-Kristen, a mom and current student at UW Law, knows firsthand how difficult it is to receive dental care as a low-income individual.
-As she shared in an interview, she lived in pain for three years as she gathered the funds for the dental care she needed.
-Read the rest of Kristen’s interview here.
+Lily, a community member in Seattle, knows firsthand how difficult it is to receive dental care when living on a low income.
+As she shared in an interview, she was unable to access routine dental care for several years.
+Read the rest of Lily’s interview here.

 What We’re Doing About It